FOR IMMEDIATE RELEASE

 “I want to challenge myself to be better in the fundraising, its difficult with the state of the economy.
 My hope is that people realize that every single penny makes a difference,” said Bostic.

 Bostic’s motivation for participating in the event was his mother Peggy’s illness of Chronic Myelogenous Leukemia that nearly took her life in 1986.
 Her long battle with CML continued to slowly kill her until she received a bone marrow transplant in 1990.
 The unmatched, unrelated bone marrow transplant was the first of its kind at The Ohio State University Medical Center and was before the James Cancer Institute came to fruition.
 Without fundraisers and funding for research, her life may not have been saved.
 She has been in remission since 1993 and continues to live a healthy life.

 “I can’t payback the efforts of what the L&LS and their research did to save my mom, but I can pay it forward and make sure it is there for someone else,” Bostic added.

-Recognized as the world’s largest individual firefighting competition in the world, the Scott Firefighter Stairclimb is sponsored by Scott Health & Safety and attracts Firefighters to Seattle from as far away as Newfoundland, New Zealand, and Germany.
-In 2013, over 1500 firefighters representing over 281 departments from around the world competed in the Seattle climb that raised a record $1.44 Million for the Society.
-He continues to be the only firefighter representing the State of Ohio at this event.
+Recognized as the largest individual firefighting competition in the world, the Scott Firefighter Stairclimb is sponsored by Scott Health & Safety and has attracted competitors from around the world.
+In 2014, over 1800 firefighters representing over 281 departments raised a record $1.97 Million for the Society.

-For more information about his climb and to donate you can visit his personal website at www.ff4cures.com and follow the link on the page to the Scott Firefighter Stair Climb.
+For more information about his climb and to donate you can visit his personal website at www.ff4cures.com and follow the link on the right side of the page to the Scott Firefighter Stair Climb fundraiser.